blessedmadukoma/go-simple-bank/details.md

     3. Wrote Paseto token:
        1. created `paseto` file for making a new paseto token, creating paseto token and verifying the token
        2. wrote tests for `TestPasetoMaker`, `TestInvalidKeySize`, `TestExpiredPasetoToken` and `TestInvalidPasetoToken`

+21. Lecture 21: Implement login API with PASETO and JWT
+    1.